You Probably Shouldn’t Work at a Startup

 - You come from a nontraditional background: It can be very tough to get a job at Facebook (especially at the start of your career).
 Startups are a great way into the industry simply because most of the time they can’t be picky.
 They can’t afford the proven, credentialed talent so they have no choice but to take a chance on someone who shows potential.
 Startups can act as the entry point by which non-Ivy League folks can break in.

 My current situation in startups fulfills scenarios 1, 2, & 4.
-Working in Utah tech gives me work-life balance.
-Plus remote work allows me to keep my costs lower (especially relative to SF) and gives me time to invest in my writing.
+Remote work allows me to keep my costs lower (especially relative to SF) and gives me time to invest in my writing.
 I also was a sociology major with a 3.4 GPA and went to a good not great school.
 You put this all together and I am in that narrow set of circumstances that it makes sense.

 The conditions for success in startups are so, so rare, but hopefully this guide will allow you to go in with clear eyes as to what the tradeoffs are.
 If you have any questions or would like to discuss an offer you’re considering, DM me on Twitter.
 If you would like more numerical breakdowns of topics involving finance, tech, or startups, subscribe below.
 Your first month is only a dollar and your support means I am able to continue to publish these types of resources.